Chiral Modes of Giant Superfluid Vortices: Introduction

 Above a certain trap frequency superfluids are expected to enter new phases.
-Here we concentrate on the Giant Vortex (GV)~\cite{fischer2003vortex,fetter2005rapid, correggi2013vortex,Cuomo:2022kio}.
-This is a configuration with a large hole in the middle of the trap and no vorticity in the bulk of the superfluid, see Fig.~\ref{plot_GV parameter and chiral fluctuation}.
+Here we concentrate on the giant vortex (GV)~\cite{fischer2003vortex,2004PhRvA..69c3608A,fetter2005rapid,correggi2013vortex, Cuomo:2022kio}.
+This configuration exists for superfluids rotating with supersonic velocity in anharmonic traps \cite{guo2020supersonic}, for which the centrifugal force dynamically induces a large hole.
+The fluid is localized over an annulus with no vorticity in the bulk (see Fig.~\ref{plot_GV parameter and chiral fluctuation}).
 This configuration is expected to be stable at large angular velocity~\cite{fetter2005rapid}.
+As a side remark, the term ``giant vortex" is also used in different contexts \cite{gauthier2019giant}, particularly for certain solitons in superconductors \cite{tanaka2002electronic, dao2011giant, palonen2013giant}.
+These solitons have similarities to the superfluid GVs that we consider in this work, but are physically distinct since a dynamical gauge field is present in the former.

-We study small density fluctuations of the (narrow) giant vortex, as in Fig.~\ref{plot_GV parameter and chiral fluctuation}.
-We find that perturbations are chiral and approximately co-moving with the GV in the limit of large rotation speed $\Omega$:
+We study small density fluctuations of the (narrow) giant vortex, as shown in Fig.~\ref{plot_GV parameter and chiral fluctuation}.
+We find that perturbations are co-moving with the GV in the limit of large rotation speed $\Omega$:

-where $n\in \mathbb{Z}$ is the angular momentum of the density perturbation.
+where $n\in \mathbb{Z}$ is the angular momentum of the density perturbation and $\omega$ is the corresponding frequency.
+The dispersion relation \eqref{intrdis} describes chiral waves, i.e., unidirectional perturbations of the fluid.
+Note that the GV breaks time-reversal symmetry, and the chiral modes bear similarity to those of various systems, such as the relativistic chiral boson \cite{PhysRevLett.59.1873,elitzur1989remarks}.
 The fact that $n$ appears without absolute value leads to a peculiar infinite degeneracy of the ground state at fixed angular momentum.
-Indeed, Fock space states with $\sum n_i=0$ have the same quantum numbers and energy as the unperturbated GV.
+Indeed, Fock space states with $\sum n_i=0$ have the same quantum numbers and energy as the unperturbed GV.

-As we make $\Omega$ larger at fixed particle number, the radius $R$ of the GV increases due to the centrifugal force, while the thickness $\delta$ becomes smaller.
+As we make $\Omega$ larger at a fixed particle number, the radius $R$ of the GV increases due to the centrifugal force, while the thickness $\delta$ becomes smaller.
 The lowest-lying excitations are approximately constant over the annulus radial direction.
-Therefore the effective theory of the fluctuations leading to~\eqref{intrdis} lives in 1+1 dimensions and describes the physics to leading order in $\delta/R$.
-The infinite degeneracy originates from peculiar symmetries of this $1+1$-dimensional effective field theory (EFT).
-At leading order in $\delta/R$ the EFT is invariant under the warped conformal group~\cite{Jensen:2017tnb}, as well as under a peculiar fractonic symmetry, reminiscent of \cite{2002PhRvB..66e4526P,Burnell:2021reh} (it also has many parallels with the chiral boson).
-The enormous ground state degeneracy is a consequence of these symmetries.
+Therefore, the effective theory of the fluctuations leading to~\eqref{intrdis} lives in one spatial dimension and describes the physics to leading order in $\delta/R$.
+The infinite degeneracy originates from peculiar symmetries of this one-dimensional effective field theory (EFT).
+At leading order in $\delta/R$ the EFT is invariant under the warped conformal group~\cite{Jensen:2017tnb}, as well as under a peculiar fractonic symmetry, reminiscent of \cite{2002PhRvB..66e4526P, Burnell:2021reh}.